ericmjl/bayesian-generalized-abcde-testing/outline.md

 If we make all of these assumptions plain and clear, we arrive at Bayesian estimation.

-Let's very quickly look at the model +
+Let's very quickly look at the model + code.

 ### Code